Detroit Salt Mine

-Detroit is known for many things: the auto industry, the failure of the auto industry, hockey, Motown, and lately as an example of a city gone to pot.
+Detroit is known for many things: the auto industry, hockey, and Motown.
 But there is another part of the city far fewer people seem to be aware of, and it lies directly underneath their feet.

-Some 1,200 feet beneath the streets of Detroit, under the north end of Allen Park, Dearborn’s Rouge complex and most of Melvindale, runs 100 miles of subterranean roads over an area of more than 1,500 acres.
-It is the Detroit Salt Mine and as a Detroit industry it is older then automobiles.
+Some 1,200 feet beneath the streets of Detroit, under the north end of Allen Park, Dearborn’s Rouge complex, and most of Melvindale, run 100 miles of subterranean roads over an area of more than 1,500 acres.
+It is the Detroit Salt Mine, and, as a Detroit industry, it is older than automobiles.
 As a geological entity, this salt deposit is older even than the dinosaurs.

-Created some 400 million years ago during the Devonian Period -- a time when the first fish were beginning to grow legs and make their way onto land, and the first seed-bearing plants came into existence -- it was the result of ancient oceans pouring into a huge basin, evaporating, and leaving huge amounts of salt behind in the process.
-All of which would be covered up by dirt pushing glaciers.
+Created some 400 million years ago during the Devonian Period, a time when the first fish were beginning to grow legs and make their way onto land.
+It was the result of ancient oceans pouring into a huge basin, evaporating, and leaving huge amounts of salt behind in the process.
+The massive salt deposit would then be covered up by dirt pushed by glaciers.

-The salt was first used by Indian tribes by filtering it from salt springs, and the existence of an enormous rock salt deposit was officially discovered in 1895.
-There was just one problem, it was beneath a thousand feet of stone and glacial drift.
+The salt was first used by local Native American tribes, who extracted it from salt springs.
+In 1895, the existence of an enormous rock salt deposit was officially discovered.
+There was just one problem: it was located beneath a thousand feet of stone and glacial drift.

-The mine itself is a relatively clean and spacious place to work as far as mines go.
-It has no vermin, who would have nothing to eat, and workers are even allowed to smoke, as long as it isn’t in sensitve areas.
+The mine itself is a relatively clean and spacious place to work, as far as mines go.
+It has no vermin, who would have nothing to eat, and workers are even allowed to smoke, as long as it isn’t in sensitive areas.
 Today, the salt from this mine is used exclusively as road salt.
 Public tours are currently unavailable.